Microbial oil

 The most important source is some species of yeast, that are able to convert food into triglycerides and accumulate the produced lipids when fed carbohydrates.
 Production of microbial oil has been researched for production of biodiesel, because impure carbohydrates such as agricultural residues, e.g. waste molasses can be used as a feedstock for production of oil.

 Production of SCO

 The microbial production of SCO can be conducted by submerged (SmF) or solid state fermentation (SSF).
 The most frequently used carbon source is glucose.
 The cellular lipid contents above 60% were generated with xylose, glucose and fructose as substrates using Mortierella isabellina.
 The selection of a suitable carbon source is necessary but, the nitrogen source influences the accumulation of SCO.
 As well organic and inorganic nitrogen sources are used individually or in combination in the literature.
 These include yeast extract, urea, peptone, glycine, KNO3, NH4NO3, and (NH4)2SO4.
 The C/N ratio influences the lipid accumulation.
 Reported ratios range from 35 to 340 mol mol−1.
-In principal, oleaginous microorganisms can be cultivated as batch, fed-batch or continuous cultures.
+In principle, oleaginous microorganisms can be cultivated as batch, fed-batch or continuous cultures.
 The cultivation of M. alpina in a stirred tank reactor resulted in an increase of lipid accumulated in the cells compared to shaking flasks.